Mon – Sun: 24/7 Plumbing

 Calculating The First-Hour Rating

-Along with the tank capacity, you must consider the first-hour rating of a water heater.
-The first-hour rating or FHR is defined as the amount of heated water produced by the tank within 60 minutes.
+Along with the tank capacity, you must consider the water heater’s first-hour rating.
+The FHR, or first-hour rating, is defined as the amount of heated water produced by the tank within 60 minutes.
 The FHR should clarify how efficient the tank is and how quickly it heats.

 • Shampooing per family member: 22.71 litres